apurvh/my-nvim-config/README.md

 s - flash jump
 `C-o` back / `C-i` forward
-/ to to search, n to jump, . to repeat
+/ to to search, n to jump, . to repeat zz - center the current line in the window
 ```

 #### Copy and paste